Drunk driving is dangerous; there’s no doubt about it. The National Highway Traffic Safety Administration…

 Precautions are the best way to prevent traumatic amputation.
 Always wear a seatbelt and obey traffic regulations such as speed.
 Before you attempt to service or repair machinery, make sure it is turned off.
 Wear appropriate clothing and take special precautions when using potentially dangerous equipment.
 Children should never be left alone near machinery or power tools such as lawnmowers.

 How The Carlson Law Firm can help

 If you or a loved one has suffered a traumatic amputation, our team at The Carlson Law Firm is ready to assist.
-We have the resources, investigators, and on-staff nurses to help.
+An amputation attorney from The Carlson Law Firm has the resources, investigators, and on-staff nurses to help you in your recovery.
 Contact us today for a free, no-obligation consultation.
 We care, we can help.